pairshaped/curlingio-docs/docs/for-curlers/curler-profiles.md

 Make sure you login with the same email address you used to create the profile, or an email address that is associated with the profile (primary or secondary email for the curler).
 If you aren't, then you won't be able to see or make changes to your curler profile.

+1. Login first, if you aren't already signed in.
+2. Click on the "Account" dropdown near the top right of the screen.
-Click on the "Curler(s)" link in the top navigation or in the top right "Account" dropdown.
+3. Click on the "Profiles" link in the Account dropdown.

-You can now edit your curler profile(s).
+4. Click on "View Profile" for the profile you want to edit.
+5. Click on the "Edit" button at the bottom of the screen.

 ## Privacy Concerns